Skip to product information

 Origin/Distribution: native to South America

-Habitat: its native habitat includes roadside and disturbed areas, lightly shaded and open woodland, grassland, waste places
+Habitat: Its native habitat includes roadside and disturbed areas, lightly shaded and open woodland, grassland, waste places.

-More: Various pollinators attend the tiny flowers, pictured is a Maine native, Hesperia comma (Common-banded Skipper).
+More: Various pollinators attend the tiny flowers.
+Pictured is a Maine native, Hesperia comma (Common-banded Skipper).
 Hummingbirds will also visit.
 Goldfinches enjoy the seeds.
 A good cut flower.
 Verbena bonariensis will flower in its first year and will self-sow, so even in our zone 5 gardens it can persist.
 Pinch to encourage bushiness and more flower stems.
 It is a wonderful addition to almost any planting because of its amiable, long-blooming nature and narrow silhouette.
 Pinching encourages branching, but will delay bloom.
 Its delicacy belies its adaptability.
 Front, back, or mid-border, a group of Verbena bonariensis is always a delight.

 Image credit: Wikimedia Commons